NON-EXECUTIVE DIRECTOR ROLES

-The Fruitmarket Gallery in Edinburgh presents world class, thought-provoking and challenging contemporary art made by both Scottish and international artists, in an environment that is welcoming, engaging, informative and always free.
+The Fruitmarket in Edinburgh presents world class, thought-provoking and challenging contemporary art made by both Scottish and international artists, in an environment that is welcoming, engaging, informative and always free.
 The gallery attracts over 160,000 visitors a year, and is a Regularly Funded Organisation supported by Creative Scotland.

 I have supported the staff and Board since 2009, with a particular emphasis on marketing and branding, audience development, fundraising, commercial initiatives, staff recruitment and Board succession, alongside overall organisational strategy.

-From 2005 to 2015 I was a Board member of the Edinburgh Art Festival is the UK's largest annual visual arts festival, with half a million visitors each August.
+From 2005 to 2015 I was a Board member of the Edinburgh Art Festival , the UK's largest annual visual arts festival, with half a million visitors each August.
 The Festival brings together over 50 exhibitions, a wide-ranging events programme and major commissions from leading and emerging artists.

 ‘We were privileged to have Catherine as a trustee on the Edinburgh Art Festival Board.
 She provided valuable advice at a key stage in our development.
 This included expert advice on branding, including a new identity for the Festival; tendering for PR contracts; and critically, supporting the development of a three-year business plan, underpinning successful transition to regular funding from Creative Scotland.
 Catherine was a dedicated and committed trustee, a valued and welcome source of constructive and informed feedback, who brought a vast wealth of professional experience.
 She also took time to really know and understand the Festival and how it operated, regularly attending Festival exhibitions and events.
 We benefitted enormously from her contributions.
 She would be an asset to any Board.’

 Sorcha Carey | Director, Edinburgh Art Festival